Workers Compensation Death Benefits

 Renée Yvonne Gardner - (408) 214-5555.

-If your loved one passed away due to a workplace accident or illness, you may make a claim for workers' comp death benefits.
+If your loved one passed away due to a workplace accident, you may make a claim for workers compensation death benefits.

 Depending on the circumstances, you may also file a wrongful death case, which I also handle.